iampratt/UniWay/README.md

 # Uniway

-Uniway is a cab route management app designed to enhance transportation efficiency for students at Manipal University Jaipur.
+Uniway is a cab route management app designed to enhance transportation efficiency for college students.
 It offers real-time cab tracking, optimized routes, and seamless ride booking.
-Ranked in the top 5 out of 200 projects at Project Expo Jaipur, it serves over 7,000 students daily.
+Ranked in the top 5 out of 200 projects at Project Expo Jaipur.